Narada scandal : TMC MP Aparupa Poddar submits documents to ED | Politics

 Narada scandal : TMC MP Aparupa Poddar submits documents to ED

-Trinamool Congress MP Aparupa Poddar on Friday submitted documents to the Enforcement Directorate in connection with the Narada tapes scam.
+Trinamool Congress MP Aparupa Poddar on Friday submitted documents to the Enforcement Directorate in connection with the Narada tapes scam in which she is an accused.
 ED sources said that Poddar sent her documents through her husband to the department's office in a sealed cover.

 The directorate had sent notices to several TMC leaders for submitting the documents before the lockdown phase began.
 On July 8 ED had sent reminders to them asking for bank details and the amount of assets in their possession after the scam broke out in 2016 ahead of the West Bengal assembly polls.